mirovit/nova-notifications/README.md

     ->showCancel(bool $value = true)
     // URL to the sound that the notification should make ->sound('https://url-to-a-sound-file')
+    // If `play_sound` is set to true in your config, every notification will play the default sound.
+You can disable the sound per notification here.
+    ->playSound(bool $value = true)
     // Whether to show the toasted popup notification ->displayToasted(bool $value = true)
     // Alias to invoke the displayToasted() with false